ShadowNode/shadownode.github.io/content/modpack tips/stoneblock2.md

 This list is current as of the time of writing this but might not always be up-to-date.
 Take advice here with that knoweldge.
 {{% /notice %}}

+## Important Rules

+Our Stoneblock 2 server has some additional rules on the server apart from the [general rules](/rules) you find on all our servers.

+* Max **2** Imaginary Time Blocks.
+This applies per team/base/area.
+* Max **2** Growth Crystals.
+This applies per team/base/area.
+* Cows and Chickens
+  * Cows and Chickens must _always_ be in their respective pens.
+If they are not in one for a set time limit they will despawn.
+    * Chickens - 5 minutes
+    * Cows - 30 minutes
+  * You can have a max of **4** of each chicken/cow. _This is a stack of 4 per roost_.
+Large amounts of roosts will be removed.
+  * You **NEED** a  vacuum hopper or item collector setup for chickens.
+And a  tank setup for cows.
+    * If the pens get full they likely will spit out items / fluids and this will result in the removal of all chickens/cows from your area.

 ## Commands